jleiterman/puzzlebox/README.md

 include a description of how the indexing on the rectangle works and also text about text 7 points high 6 points wide 9 points with two spaces above standard

+the screen is 64 pixel high by 128 wide.

 Screen holds a max of 22 characters wide

 with canvas(lcd_screen) as draw: